Vector35/arch-ppc/README.md

 * use of the genetic algorithm for assembling (oracle: capstone)
 * proper lifting

 Note that assembler.cpp and test_asm.cpp are isolated, in that they do not include any binja headers or link against any binja libs.
-This allows quick command line compilation, debugging, and testing:
+This allows quick command line compilation, debugging, and testing.
+See the comments atop `test_disasm.cpp` and `test_asm.cpp` for compilation instructions.

-`g++ -std=c++11 -O0 -g test_asm.cpp assembler.cpp -o test_asm -lcapstone`

-A similar situation exists for disassembler.cpp and test_disasm.cpp:

-`g++ -std=c++11 -O0 -g test_disasm.cpp disassembler.cpp -o test_disasm -lcapstone`

 ## Building